josecarro96/josecarro96/README.md

 - ⚡ Fun fact: ...
 -->

-I’m currently working on my skills to work on data analysis Possibly I will be carrying out different projects based on this theme Thank you for visiting, I hope to publish more projects
+<p>I’m currently working on my skills to work on data analysis</p>
+<p>Possibly I will be carrying out different projects based on this theme</p>
+<p>Thank you for visiting, I hope to publish more projects</p>